- What does “no opinion” mean?

 a good source of feature ideas.
 In addition:

 - Additional language support would be great.
 Existing languages have been

 provided by volunteers.
 Adding support for a new language is not difficult and

 CIVS currently supports five algorithms for deciding winners.

-However, many other voting methods have been proposed.
-With tens of thousands
+However, many other algorithms have been proposed.
+With hundreds of thousands

-of users, CIVS is a great place to evaluate voting methods.
-New voting methods
+of users, CIVS is a great place to evaluate voting algorithms.
+New algorithms

 can be plugged into CIVS in a modular way, by creating a new Perl module

 Running CIVS takes resources, especially for large polls.